pokeduck/drink/README.md

 # Drink
-This is a practice project for learning full-stack web development, built with DotNet Core 9 as the backend framework and Nuxt 3 as the frontend.
+* This is a practice project for learning full-stack web development, built with DotNet Core 9 as the backend framework and Nuxt 3 as the frontend.
+* The main feature of this project is to organize group drink orders, and it includes both a frontend (client site) and a backend (admin panel).

 ## Requirement
-* .NET Core 9.0.2
+* .NET Core 9
+* Nuxt 3

 ## Project Structure
 ````